mcreekmore/mcreekmore/README.md

 ## [Moves](https://creekmore.io/#/moves): 2020

-A fully-deployed Flutter app for tracking your local inventories.
+A fully-deployed Flutter app for crowd-sourced tracking your local inventories.

 Once previously available for download on both Apple and Play stores.
 Dart was a joy to work with on this.

 This project taught me a lot about: